djha-skin/nrdl/README.md

     - Care must be taken when desigining APIs because order is not guaranteed in objects.
     - Infinity and NaN are not defined.
-  - Single quotes and double quotes are both used in the language, but do not mean the same thing and are not interchangeable.
   - Prose doesn't compress multiple whitespace characters at the end of the line into one character, as YAML does.
 This is to ease parsing and keep the language simple.